fredericGette/wp81Mouse/README.md

 ## Features

 The simulated mouse has 5 buttons and 2 wheels.
-You can toggle the _Jiggler_ button to activate/deactive an option which autmatically send a mouse mouvement every second.
+You can toggle the _Jiggler_ button to activate/deactive an option which autmatically sends a mouse mouvement every second.

-Once the mouse is paired with another device, the next connections doesn't requires further pairing.
+Once the mouse is paired with another device, the next connections doesn't require further pairing.
-In case of communication problem (mainly caused by _Message Integrity Check_ error), the mouse automatically reset the connection after a certain amount of time.
+In case of communication problem (mainly caused by _Message Integrity Check_ error), the mouse automatically resets the connection after a certain amount of time.

-In case of inactivity, the mouse periodically send an empty notification to avoid a connection timeout.
+In case of inactivity, the mouse periodically sends an empty notification to avoid a connection timeout.

 ## Deployment